 - Choose Network.

-- Once your Nest scans available networks, select your Wi-Fi and, if necessary, put in your password.
+- Once your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, enter your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 - Or, from the main menu, go to Mode and select Off.

 Off mode is available on the Google Home app as well:

 - Select Off